aws-samples/serverless-snippets/tools-powertools-metrics-dotnet/README.md

 # Powertools Logger

-This snippet is CloudWatch Insight code snippet will return all logs that are not execptions.
+This snippet is an example of using Lambda Powertools for .NET to create metrics in Amazon CloudWatch.
+Lambda Powertools metrics uses the CloudWatch Embedded Metrics Format (EMF) behind the scenes.

-Learn more about this snippet at Serverless Land Snippets: https://serverlessland.com/snippets/cloudwatch-logs-that-are-not-exceptions
+Learn more about this snippet at Serverless Land Snippets: https://serverlessland.com/snippets/tools-powertools-metrics-dotnet

 Important: this application could use various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## How it works

-Uses CloudWatch Insights to query a given log group and returns the number of execptions for a given log group.
+Uses Lambda Powertools for .NET to create structured logs from your application.

-[Follow the instructions on the snippet page](https://serverlessland.com/snippets/cloudwatch-insight-exception-per-hour) to run in your AWS account.
+[Follow the instructions on the snippet page](https://serverlessland.com/snippets/tools-powertools-metricsd-dotnet) to run in your AWS account.

 ## Cleanup